SaaS vs PaaS vs IaaS

 An excellent example of a SaaS ecommerce platform is BigCommerce.

 BigCommerce is one of the leading SaaS ecommerce platforms for mid-market and enterprise brands.
-It has all the benefits associated with multi-tenant SaaS — ease of use, high-performance, and continuous updates — coupled with platform-wide APIs that enable businesses to customize their sites and integrate with external applications and services.
+It has all the benefits associated with multi-tenant SaaS, ease of use, high-performance, and continuous updates, coupled with platform-wide APIs that enable businesses to customise their sites and integrate with external applications and services.

-The BigCommerce platform also has regular updates that automatically roll out for users, and software licenses, upgrades, and hosting costs are all covered in the monthly subscription fee.
+The BigCommerce platform also has regular updates that automatically roll out for users, and software licences, upgrades, and hosting costs are all covered in the monthly subscription fee.